Hilda Hewlett (1864-1943)

 Taking to the skies

-There was nowhere to learn yet in the UK and so the only way Billy could get instruction was if she also ordered her own plane from one of the construction firms in France and go there to learn.
-She managed to raise the funds by selling some property and loans from family members and in January 1910 she headed to Mounmelon, where Farman were building their planes.
+At that point, there was nowhere in the UK offering flying lessons.
+Billy’s only option was to order her own plane from one of the construction firms in France and learn there.
+She raised the funds by selling some property and securing loans from family members and in January 1910 she headed to Mounmelon, where Farman was building its planes.
 There she joined Gustave Blondeau (1871-1965).
-They had been in Blackpool together, having probably met through the racing circuit, and discovered they shared a passion for aviation.
-Whether there was also a passionate personal relationship is not clear but they decided to go into business together, with the aim of making planes.
+They had been in Blackpool together, having probably met through the racing circuit and discovered they shared a passion for aviation.
+Whether there was also a passionate personal relationship is not clear but they decided to go into business together making planes.
 Maurice, concerned about the scandal and ridicule that might come with stories of his wife leaving her husband and two children to embrace this latest craze, insisted she train under a pseudonym, so she became Mrs Grace Bird.

 Hilda Hewlett's aviation licence